 Note: In the preceding expression, m1 is VolumeReadBytes and m2 is VolumeWriteBytes.

 Throughput and IOPS are per-second measurements.
 So, when VolumeIdleTime is longer than 59 seconds, metric data points that are based in VolumeIdleTime X Period calculation can generate higher values than expected.
 Also, the average value of throughput and IOPS might differ from the actual average value because of micro-bursts.
 CloudWatch doesn't aggregate EBS volume metrics at the per-second interval.
-For more information, see How do I identify whether my Amazon EBS volume is micro-bursting and then make sure it doesn't affect performance?
+For more information, see How do I identify whether my EBS volume experiences micro-bursting and make sure that it doesn't affect performance?

 Use automation to calculate throughput

-Before you begin, copy the volume ID or the instance ID of the resource that you want to analyze.
-You must have a resource ID to run the automation document.
+- You must have a resource ID to run the automation document.
+Copy the volume ID or the instance ID of the resource that you want to analyze.

-1. On the Systems Manager console, open the document in the AWS Region where your resources are located.
+- Open the Systems Manager console in the AWS Region where your resources are located.

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.